How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 StateAlready settledNot done yet

 Write both as the same kind of "note," and the to-dos get buried inside the decision text.
-When you read back, you can't tell whether a line is something to do or just an explanation of what was decided—so it slips.
+When you read back, you can't tell whether a given line is something to do or just an explanation of what was decided — so it slips.
 That confusion is usually the root of dropped tasks.

-Even when you do extract them, an action item only works when three elements are present.
+Even when you do extract them, an action item only works when three pieces are all present.

 • Who: the owner